maubot/maubot/README.md

 * [alternatingcaps](https://github.com/rom4nik/maubot-alternatingcaps) - A bot repeating last message using aLtErNaTiNg cApS.
 * [metric](https://github.com/edwardsdean/maubot_metric_bot) - A bot that will reply to a message that contains imperial units and replace them with metric units.
 * [urlpreview](https://github.com/coffeebank/coffee-maubot/tree/master/urlpreview) - A bot that responds to links with a link preview embed, using Matrix API to fetch meta tags
+* [token](https://github.com/yoxcu/maubot-token) - A maubot to create and manage your synapse user registration tokens.

 † Uses a synchronous library which can block the whole maubot process (e.g. requests instead of aiohttp)